-What is Labiaplasty?
+What is a Scar-Less Labiaplasty™?

 With the increased media exposure, women have unrestricted access to articles and explicit photographs concerning the female genital appearance.
 With laser hair removal and Brazilian waxing becoming famous, hair removal is now widely accepted.
 Another taboo that has been overcome is Labial reduction surgery better knows at “Labiaplasty.”
 Large labia are not abnormal in any way, but are a matter of choice and comfort, just like smaller or larger breasts.
-Labiaplasty surgery at Partington Plastic Surgery and Laser Center can help women who are under any physical or emotional stress due to the size of their labia.
+Scar-Less Labiaplasty™ surgery at Partington Plastic Surgery and Laser Center can help women who are under any physical or emotional stress due to the size of their labia.

 For most women, the normal appearance of the labia is when the outer lips completely or almost completely cover the inner lips when your legs are in the normal position.
-When the inner lips or the labia minora protrude significantly, most women consider it not aesthetically pleasing.
+When the inner lips, or the labia minora, protrude significantly, most women consider it not aesthetically pleasing.
 This may lead to decreased self-esteem and avoidance of sexual activity and intimacy.
 Other than the psychological effects, there are some physical dysfunctions of increased labia minora as well.
-These include not being able to wear certain clothes, irritation, problems with cleaning, unable to bike and irritation during sex.
+These include not being able to wear certain clothes, irritation, problems with cleaning, unable to bike, and irritation during sex.

 The most common cause of enlargement of the labia is congenital and begins at puberty under the influence of hormones.
-It could also be the result of chronic irritation, infection, dermatitis, vulvar lymphedema and even pregnancy, age and androgen hormone intake.
+It could also be the result of chronic irritation, infection, dermatitis, vulvar lymphedema, and even pregnancy, age, and androgen hormone intake.

-Traditionally, the technique for labiaplasty involves amputating the excessive tissue of the labia and placing sutures over the edges, or so called trim technique.
-Unfortunately, there are several disadvantages to this technique including discoloration, unnatural edges to the labia and even contracture of the scar leading to painful intercourse.
+Traditionally, the technique for a labiaplasty™ involves amputating the excessive tissue of the labia and placing sutures over the edges, or so-called trim technique.
+Unfortunately, there are several disadvantages to this technique including discoloration, unnatural edges to the labia, and even contracture of the scar leading to painful intercourse.
 It could also potentially lead to the narrowing of the vaginal opening when the scar contracts.
 The clitoris could also be exposed, which is not natural and causes irritation.
-At our practice we generally do not follow this traditional technique.
+In our practice, we generally do not follow this traditional technique.

 Labia Majora Treatment